sreese2k/Azure-Network-Protocols/README.md

 <img src="https://imgur.com/tbdmjqQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

 <p>To disable ICMP (ping) traffic for a Linux VM, go to its Network Security Group (NSG) in Azure, add an inbound rule to deny ICMP.
-To re-enable it, delete or change the rule to allow ICMP.
+To reenable it, delete or change the rule to allow ICMP.
 This controls whether the VM can receive ping requests from other machines.

 </p>
 <br />